DouglasFreshHabian/D00rb3ll/README.md

 ## Before we begin analysis, it's a good idea to first get a hash of the image:
 <details>
+<summary>🖱Click here to expand</summary>

-<summary> There are several command line utilities that we could use for this including sha256sum, sha512sum and md5sum. </summary>
+There are several command line utilities that we could use for this including sha256sum, sha512sum and md5sum.

 Getting a md5 hash:
 ```bash